QiKatherine/QiKatherine.github.io/content/top/about.md

 Hello beautiful people!
 Thanks for being interested in finding out about me :).

-I am a future rich people, next generation Oscar Wilde (or Noël Coward) and therapeutic comedian.
+I am a future poet, next generation Oscar Wilde (or Noël Coward) and comedian with healing power.
 (Well, we all have dreams right?).
 But somehow, I am currently doing Ph.D. research in the area of statistical/machine learning and econometrics.

 -----
 About my research (referring to some keywords I did not expect when I was a kid):